TritonDataCenter/rfd/rfd/0033/README.md

   suite as is reasonable against a server running bits from before this project
 * pass the existing node-moray test suite.
 This is tricky because the node-moray test process is normally just to run the moray server test suite using the client to be tested as the client.
-But the new client depends on Node 0.12, and the existing server is stuck on 0.10 and will require substantial dependency work to upgrade to 0.12.
-It may be that we run the test suite by hand on Node 0.10, which seems to work.
+But the client and server may be running at different versions.
+See [RFD 52](../0052/README.md) for details.

 We'll want to manually test: